 To build your own call flow you will need to create your own application by making use of the eight available modules (you won't need all of them in the beginning).
 These modules can be found in the main section Configuration in the sub-sections IVR call-flows > Applications.

 Application modules run your call flow.
 They are like building blocks which enable you to build anything you want in your call flow.
 To create the call flow that you designed in the previous chapter, you will need to know exactly what you can do with each of these modules.

-For an overview, these are the seven modules available:
+For an overview, these are the eight modules available:

 - Automatic Call Distribution

 - Prompt Player